kshitijalwadhi/ProfReviewPortal/README.md

 * Option to ban a user for a particular number of days instead of permanently.

 ## Instructions for firing the server up:
+First install the dependencies, by cloning the repo and going into the directory containing, then open a terminal there and execute:

+pip3 install -r requirements.txt

 Open the terminal and from the root directory of this repo(the one containing manage(dot)py), execute the following command: